softwaremill/jekyll-softwaremill/_posts/company/2015-09-17-entry-level-event-sourcing.md

 }
 ````

 Another feature, which is entirely optional and not required for event sourcing, but makes life much easier, is type-safe aggregate ids.
 At the database level all ids are `Long`s, however both in event classes, event data objects and objects read from the dataabase you can see that the `Long`s are **tagged** with the type of the aggregate (e.g. `case class User(id: Long @@ User, ...)`.
-The tagging here is taken from [macwire](https://github.com/adamw/macwire), but it can also be found in [scalaz](https://github.com/scalaz/scalaz) and is based on Mile's Sabin [gist](https://gist.github.com/milessabin/89c9b47a91017973a35f), and makes sure that we won't use the wrong id at the wrong place.
+The tagging here is using [scala-common](https://github.com/softwaremill/scala-common).

 ## Side-effects

 In the code we make heavy use of Slick's [DBIOAction](http://slick.typesafe.com/doc/3.0.0/dbio.html) monad, which wraps all side-effecting operations that may involve the database.
 Thanks to Slick's strict control of access, we know if an action is reading from the database, writing to it or both; for convenience, `DBRead` and `DBWrite` type alises are defined.

 Using `DBIOAction`, our code creates a **description** of the actions that should happen (like: emitting an event, storing the event in the database, updating the read model etc.), the actual execution happens later.
-You can see that in [EventMachine](https://github.com/softwaremill/slick-eventsourcing/blob/master/events/src/main/scala/com/softwaremill/events/EventMachine.scala) (which is the event processor).
+You can see that in [EventMachine](https://github.com/softwaremill/slick-eventsourcing/blob/master/core/src/main/scala/com/softwaremill/events/EventMachine.scala) (which is the event processor).
 All of the actions are gathered, sequenced, then a simple `.transactionally` call makes sure that they are all run in a single transaction.

 In fact, `EventMachine` also returns a `DBIOAction`.
 So when are thing really run?
 In our case, this happens at the API level: take a look at [DatabaseSupport](https://github.com/softwaremill/slick-eventsourcing/blob/master/example/src/main/scala/com/softwaremill/example/api/RoutesSupport.scala#L95), there you can see Akka HTTP directives which run `DBIOActions` and return the results to the caller.